Auschwitz commemoration: Holocaust survivors and world leaders gather for 75th anniversary | DW | 27.01.2020

 Fight against anti-Semitism

-Among the survivors will be representatives from the United States, Canada, Israel, Australia, and several European countries.
-Israeli President Reuven Rivlin will also be present, less than a week after hosting the World Holocaust Forum in Jerusalem, which President Steinmeier also attended.
+Among the survivors are representatives from the United States, Canada, Israel, Australia, and several European countries.
+Israeli President Reuven Rivlin is also present, less than a week after hosting the World Holocaust Forum in Jerusalem, which President Steinmeier also attended.

+"Today we hear voices which spread hate, on the internet, on the street and in the centers of political power...
+Our duty is to fight anti-Semitism, racism and fascist nostalgia, those sick evils that... threaten to eat away at the foundations of our democracies," Rivlin told reporters at a venue near the camp, ahead of the ceremony.

+"This presence is a sign of remembrance, it is a visible sign of opposition to inhuman treatment, hatred, against all forms of hate, especially racist hate," Duda said at the same venue.

-Royalty from Belgium, Spain and the Netherlands will be in attendance, as well as a Russian delegation.
+Royalty from Belgium, Spain and the Netherlands are in attendance, as well as a Russian delegation.
 The Soviet Russian Red Army liberated the camp in January 1945.

-The commemoration will take place amid concerns of rising anti-Semitism in Europe and around the world.
+The commemoration is taking place amid concerns of rising anti-Semitism in Europe and around the world.

 Read more: Opinion: Do Jews have a future in Europe?

 "When you have a small infection on your finger, you do not wait until your entire hand has gangrene to fight the infection.
-The same is true for anti-Semitism," Poland's chief rabbi Michael Schudrich said ahead of the ceremony.
+The same is true for anti-Semitism," Poland's chief rabbi Michael Schudrich said before the ceremony.

 More than 1 million people, most of them Jews, were murdered at the camp in Nazi-occupied Poland before it was liberated in January 1945.